Skip to content

 Are sapphires good for engagement rings?

 Absolutely.
-Sapphires have been used in engagement rings for centuries—including Princess Diana’s iconic blue sapphire ring.
-Their durability and symbolism of loyalty make them a meaningful choice.
+Sapphires have been used in engagement and royal rings for centuries.
+Their hardness and symbolism of loyalty make them a meaningful, hard-wearing choice.
+Browse our sapphire rings collection for ideas.

 Which metal looks best with sapphires?